RiyaaGupta02/Predicting_F1RaceWinner/README.md

-# 🏎️ F1 Race Winner Prediction using Gradient Boosting + SHAP + Ensemble Learning
+# 🏎️ F1 Race Winner Prediction using Gradient Boosting & understanding Shap & Ensemble Learning.

 This project aims to predict Formula 1 race winners using real-world qualifying and lap-time data, enhanced by machine learning techniques.
 We leverage Gradient Boosting Models (GBM), SHAP analysis for interpretability, and ensemble learning for improved prediction accuracy.